Indentation style: Lisp style

-A programmer may even go as far as to insert closing braces in the last line of a block.
+While GNU style is sometimes characterized as C code indented by a Lisp programmer, one might even go so far as to insert closing braces together in the last line of a block.
 This style makes indentation the only way to distinguish blocks of code, but has the advantage of containing no uninformative lines.
-This could easily be called the Lisp style (because this style is very common in Lisp code) or the Python style (Python has no braces, but the layout is very similar, as shown in the code blocks below).
-In Python, layout is a part of the language, called the off-side rule.
+This could easily be called the Lisp style because this style is very common in Lisp code.